Are you looking for a youth speaker to motivate and encourage a group of students in Australia?

 Even if the degree isn’t in this exact field, academic courses in public speaking, public relations or communications can help hone their presentation skills.
 In addition to academic achievements, what else qualifies someone to deliver a motivational message to others?

-The answer is often that person's life story.
+The answer is often that person’s life story.
 Do you know someone who overcame great odds as a youth to become a successful adult?
 That speaker might be more influential than someone with a laundry list of professional credentials.
-Still, you'll need to make sure he or she is comfortable sharing that story and can do so eloquently.
+Still, you’ll need to make sure he or she is comfortable sharing that story and can do so eloquently.
 Ted Talks are a great example of this.
 They refer to qualification as experience and experience as living through it.
-For instance a “doctor” may not be as good as explaining cancer as a ‘cancer patient’.
-The patient does not have qualifications but they do have first hand knowledge.
+For instance, a “doctor” may not be as good at explaining cancer as a ‘cancer patient’.
+The patient does not have qualifications but they do have first-hand knowledge.

 Before you hire a new speaker, check out what other people are saying about his or her work, first.
 A professional will have a user-friendly website that includes feedback and reviews from a range of past speaking engagements.
 You can also find out this information via social media accounts, community forums, and other local resources.

 Are the testimonials positive and encouraging?
 Are there any negative ones?
 Read each one discerningly and don’t be afraid to reach out to others in your area to see if they’ve hired anyone in the past that they would recommend again.

 Not every public speaker is qualified to speak on every topic.
 You’ll find that most of the ones that speak to local schools have their niches.
 For instance, one might focus primarily on bullying, while the other might talk more about the importance of studying and time management.

 It will be difficult to convince a group of students in Year 10 to reduce their social media use if the speaker is a local YouTube star.
 It’s important to make sure the topic and speaker are an appropriate match.